cecton/blog/content/posts/unwrapping-options-and-results-part1.md

 you wrote a test somewhere to make sure this case is handled properly.
 If you did write a test to ensure this won't break at runtime, you have effectively increased the number of line of codes and maintenance cost of your application.
 Which is fine if the programming language leaves you no other choice.
-But if it does, it is better to leverage what you have with the language, especially when this give you no runtime cost (cost in execution speed of your program).
+But in Rust the `Option` type allows the compiler to check this for us, so we do not need to write tests for this.

 Though it is important to note that some modern languages that have a `NULL` handle the `NULL` case using a special marker on the type (usually `?`).
 This